Policy as code

 FormatDescription

-PythonApplies to packages where the upload-time field has been populated by the package maintainer.
+GoApplies to packages where the Time field has been populated by the Go module proxy.

-npmApplies to packages where the time field has been populated by the package maintainer.
+npmApplies to packages where the time field has been populated by the upstream source.

 The developer experience